 - Add some spoons of the cooking water and mix the pasta.

-- Serve it, add some parmesan cheese and (according to taste) some black pepper.
+- Serve it, add some more pecorino cheese and (according to taste) some black pepper.
 Buon appetito!

 - as stated in the Decalogue, never cook the egg, so turn off the heat before adding the cream